ceyhunbcelik/PHP-Education/README.md

 #### 5. Detailed Listing of Tables and Columns
 Different way to see type of table columns.
 See details of tables in database

-#### 6. Adding Value(INSERT)
+#### 6. Adding Data(INSERT)
-making possible to add value in selected columns in table
+making possible to add data in selected columns in table

-#### 7. Fetching Value(SELECT)
+#### 7. Fetching Data(SELECT)
-possible to fetch all of or selected value of columns and also give a name to columns and filter by WHERE pa rameter.
+possible to fetch all of or selected data of columns and also give a name to columns and filter by WHERE parameter.

-#### 8. Update Value(UPDATE)
+#### 8. Update Data(UPDATE)
-We can update selected value by WHERE command and if we don't use WHERE, every value will be same update
+We can update selected data by WHERE command and if we don't use WHERE, every data will be same update

-#### 9. Delete Value(DELETE)
+#### 9. Delete Data(DELETE)
-Delete a selected value by WHERE parameter and if you don't use WHERE parameter, will be delete all of data
+Delete a selected data by WHERE parameter and if you don't use WHERE parameter, will be delete all of data

+#### 10. Sorting Data(ORDER BY)
+-

 ## License